It is often said that our lives are written on our faces.

 So is skin rejuvenation possible from a skin cream?

-Well the bottom line is yes and no, what goes on does go in, however less blood flow means less nutrition is available to our skin, in order for our skin tissues to be truly healthy, they require a constant supply of blood; that coupled with specific ingredients that deliver nourishment through the epidermis to the dermis.
+Well the bottom line is yes and no, what goes on does go in, but because less blood flow means less nutrition is available to our skin, in order for our skin tissues to be truly healthy, they require a constant supply of blood; that coupled with specific ingredients that deliver nourishment through the epidermis to the dermis.

 Each of our cells is protected by a phospholipid bilayer – the major component that makes up our cell membrane; it acts as a tiny fortress, only allowing certain molecules to pass through the cellular wall.

 To get around this, our products utilise unique encapsulation technology for many of the ingredients.
 A liposome called phosphatidylcholine naturally enhances penetration into the cellular wall.
 This technique helps to ensure that the all-important nutrients are delivered deep into the dermis, where they are taken up by the blood vessels and delivered directly to the skin.